Air traffic control during the September 11 attacks: Grounding and diverting flights following the nationwide grounding order

-Reactions
+Aftermath

-In 2011, the Federal Aviation Administration released a video commending the efforts of the air traffic controllers during 9/11.
+In 2011, the FAA released a video commending the efforts of the air traffic controllers during 9/11.

-The Reporters Committee for the Freedom of the Press has criticized the Federal Aviation Administration for destroying a tape of statements by the New York air traffic controllers after the September 11 attacks.
-On September 11, 2001 at 11:40, 6 air traffic controllers were brought into a conference room reportedly known as the “Bat Cave.”
-The air traffic controllers had just tracked down the hijacked planes.
-Due to concerns about stress making the controllers unable to produce written statements, each of the 6 people gave a recorded statement that was around 5 to 10 minutes long.
+The Federal Aviation Administration destroyed a tape of statements by the New York air traffic controllers after the September 11 attacks.
+On September 11, 2001, at 11:40, six air traffic controllers were brought into a conference room after tracking down the hijacked planes to give statements.
 All of the statements were combined into a single videotape, which was to be deleted after each video statement was turned into written ones.
 A few months after the tape was made, a quality-assurance manager destroyed the tape without direction.
 The quality-assurance manager stated they felt strongly that the tape shouldn't have been made due to the air traffic controllers not being “in the correct frame of mind”.
-The Department of Transportation issued a report after then Senator McCain alleged that a audiotape was destroyed.
+The Department of Transportation issued a report after then-Senator John McCain alleged that an audiotape was destroyed.